yangx0e/yangx0e.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am currently a Postdoctoral Scholar Research Associate in Computing and Mathematical Sciences at California Institute of Technology sponsored by Professors [Houman Owhadi](http://users.cms.caltech.edu/~owhadi/index.htm) and [Andrew M. Stuart](http://stuart.caltech.edu/).
-I previously held a postdoctoral position at Tsinghua University and Beijing Institute of Mathematical Sciences and Applications hosted by Professors [Shiu-Yuen Cheng](https://ymsc.tsinghua.edu.cn/info/1031/2292.htm) and [Lingyun Qiu](https://ymsc.tsinghua.edu.cn/info/1033/2378.htm).
-I earned Ph.D. and master degrees in applied mathematics at King Abdullah University of Science and Technology under the supervision of Professor [Diogo Gomes](https://www.kaust.edu.sa/en/study/faculty/diogo-gomes).
+I am currently a Postdoctoral Scholar Research Associate in Computing and Mathematical Sciences at the California Institute of Technology, sponsored by Professors [Houman Owhadi](http://users.cms.caltech.edu/~owhadi/index.htm) and [Andrew M. Stuart](http://stuart.caltech.edu/).

-My research centers on developing computational methods in numerical simulations, inverse problems, and data-driven scientific law discovery.
-I specialize in leveraging Gaussian Processes (GPs) to create probabilistic approaches for solving Partial Differential Equations (PDEs) and uncovering hidden patterns in data.
-My work extends to operator learning and the application of GPs in solving inverse problems.
-Additionally, I am focused on developing optimization techniques and numerical algorithms to solve mean field games and explore their broader applications.
+Before joining Caltech, I was a Postdoctoral Researcher at the Yau Mathematical Sciences Center, Tsinghua University, and at the Beijing Institute of Mathematical Sciences and Applications, hosted by Professors [Shiu-Yuen Cheng](https://en.wikipedia.org/wiki/Shiu-Yuen_Cheng) and [Lingyun Qiu](https://ymsc.tsinghua.edu.cn/en/info/1032/3189.htm).

+I obtained my Ph.D. and M.Sc. in applied mathematics from King Abdullah University of Science and Technology (KAUST) under the supervision of Professor [Diogo Gomes](https://www.kaust.edu.sa/en/study/faculty/diogo-gomes).

+---

+## Research overview

+My research spans scientific computing and machine learning, with a broad interest in numerical methods for partial differential equations (PDEs), mean field games, inverse problems, operator learning, and data-driven scientific discovery.
+For more details, see my [Google Scholar](https://scholar.google.com/citations?hl=en&user=clCXNU0AAAAJ&view_op=list_works&sortby=pubdate).